- FSW Points 1st Language

 Have you already taken a language ability test for English or French with good results?
 Immigrating to Canada through the Express Entry System could be an ideal option for you.

 International English Language Testing System (IELTS) is accepted by the IRCC (government department of, "Immigration, Refugees and Citizenship Canada) as evidence of English-language proficiency.
-You'll be required to present your test result as part of your application.
+You'll be required to present your test result as a part of your application.

 The Canadian English Language Proficiency Index Program (CELPIP) is also accepted by the IRCC as evidence of English-language proficiency.
-You'll be required to present your test result as part of your application.
+You'll be required to present your test result as a part of your application.

 The TEF (Test d'Evaluation du Français) is an assessment of proficiency in the French language, used by Citizenship and Immigration Canada to assign points for the language factor when applying for citizenship.

 For adult and prospective immigrants who are seeking to live and work in this beautiful country, the Canadian Language Benchmarks (CLB) is the national standard of English for the four areas of second language ability - listening, reading, writing and speaking.